Minds Anonymous provides a safe space to share mental health stories anonymously.

 Let us share yours.

-We are a self-funded, not-for-profit organisation struggling to stay online.
-Thank you for any financial contribution you can make.
+We are a not-for-profit, volunteer led mental health initiative struggling to stay online.
+Thank you for any financial contribution you can make, even if it’s literally a penny!
+You can donate now via the button below.

 Our Stories